ec1oud/evproduction.org/wiki/Main_Page.md

-Many people do not believe that electric cars could possibly be a practical alternative, simply because the first image that pops into their minds is probably the humble golf cart.
+Many people do not believe that electric cars could possibly be a practical alternative, simply because the first image that pops into their minds is probably the humble [golf cart](golf_cart "wikilink") or a vehicle with a short range.
 And the government, always subject to the influence of lobbyists with ulterior motives, is telling us that hydrogen is the fuel of the future; even though there is no obvious source for so much hydrogen, to satiate the appetite of Americans for fast transportation, even if we leave the rest of the world to its own devices.
 The thing is, while they dream up this pie-in-the-sky future and make plans that will take decades to materialize (at least until that idea falls out of vogue again), it's been possible for many decades already to build an electric car that will go down the freeway just as well as the gas-powered ones, and will handle your daily commute and errands reliably.
 What was possible in the early 20th century has improved since then, just as gas-powered engines have evolved.

-Because computers have become commonplace and cheap, and there are so many skilled programmers, an idea called "open source" has taken off exponentially in the past decade.
-The most creative programmers are pooling their spare time to write free programs, which anyone can use, and anyone can fix problems, or make improvements, and give those changes to the world.
+Because computers have become commonplace and cheap, and there are so many skilled programmers, an idea called "open source", including [open source hardware](open_source_hardware "wikilink"), has taken off exponentially in the past decade.
+The most creative programmers are pooling their spare time to write free programs and operating systems (as [Linux](wikipedia:Linux "wikilink")), which anyone can use, and anyone can fix problems, or make improvements, and give those changes to the world.
 If you are reading this page with the [Firefox](http://www.mozilla.com/firefox/) browser, then you are already benefitting from the open source movement.
 And for almost every other task as well, some free software is available.